venkat299/loss-landscape-project/final_report.md

    - These curves reveal whether the path is smooth and convex-like or contains sharp barriers.

 2. **Random directional slices**:
-   - 1D slices: loss as a function of α along a single random direction `d`, normalized per layer.
+   - 1D slices: loss as a function of an amplitude parameter (alpha) along a single random direction `d`, normalized per layer.
-   - 2D slices: loss over a grid in (α, β) for two orthonormalized random directions.
+   - 2D slices: loss over a grid in (alpha, beta) for two orthonormalized random directions.
    - 3D surface and contour plots help visualize local valleys, ridges, and saddle-like structure around trained solutions.

 3. **PCA-plane projections**: